Conveyancing for sellers

 Conveyancing officially starts when you accept an offer on your home and then lasts until completion day.
 From end to end, the full conveyancing process takes around 12 to 16 weeks.
 Here’s a breakdown of what this might look like:

 At Purplebricks, we think you should be in control of your home sale.
 That means no high commissions and no confusing jargon.
-We'll sell your home, with optional extras along the way.
+We'll sell your home for free, with optional extras along the way.
 Basically, we tell you what things actually cost and you pick the services you actually want to use.
 (Revolutionary, right?
 Well, it shouldn't be.
 But after 200 years of high fees, it kind of is.)